Cornflower blue: Microsoft XNA

 Cornflower blue is the default clear color used in the XNA framework.

 Bavarian Infantry Uniform Color

 Coat color of Bavarian infantry in the early 19th Century especially found in the Napoleonic Era.

+Democratic Socialists of America - Marxist Unity Group

+Cornflower blue is the official color of the Marxist Unity Group caucus in the Democratic Socialists of America.

 In popular culture

 The German popular song "Kornblumenblau" (literally "cornflower blue") humorously glorifies extreme drunkenness, blau being German slang for "drunk" and cornflower blue being an intense shade of the color.

 In Chuck Palahniuk's Fight Club, Cornflower blue is a color associated with the Narrator's boss; it is revealed that he chose that particular shade of blue to highlight an icon.